 Financial firms differ from others in the sector, as they can be divided into two categories, the one on the ‘Buy’ side and the ones on the ‘Sell’ side.

-An asset management companies’ objective is that they strive to build the clients portfolio by making wise investment/purchasing decisions, which on a whole will build the capital value for their clients.
-This is different from others in the sector like insurance, mergers and acquisitions and stock purchases.
+An asset management training objective is that they strive to build the clients portfolio by making wise investment/purchasing decisions, which on a whole will build the capital value for their clients.
+This is different from others in the sector like insurance, mergers and acquisitions, and stock purchases.

 Along with individual wealthy clients, asset management companies also have many corporate clients that they manage, these would essentially be Insurance Companies, Retail Banks, Pension Funds, who invest a large pool of individual savings to them, entrusting them to make investment decisions, for overall profits.

 Asset Management firms stay profitable by charging a fee for managing their corporate or private clients, this is their method of earning revenue as unlike investment banks, asset management firms do not trade for profit.

 Since asset management firms, manage funds of retail banks, and pension funds in some sense they help us protect our money, and in turn provide a vital flow of capital to us, and the economy on a whole.